Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The Nuffield Department of Primary Care Health Sciences' expectation is that all members of the department treat others with dignity and respect.
-Any form of harassment should be discouraged by making it clear that such behaviour is unacceptable.
+All members of the department should treat others with dignity and respect and no forms of bullying and harassment are tolerated.
+It is everyone's responsibility to make it clear that such behaviour is unacceptable.
 Staff members should support any other member of the department who feels they have been subject to harassment.
+Anyone who has a concern is encouraged to speak to Harassment advisors who are available for a confidential chat or seek support to reach a constructive resolution through the mediation service.

 What is bullying and harassment?